-- If the learner is at risk of CSE or there is intelligence which indicates that the child or peer group are at risk of CSE, Newman Catholic Trust or the relevant school will share information with Operation Topaz (the police).
-This information will support proactive activity to disrupt criminal activity in relation to sexual exploitation. - If the learner is at risk of CCE information should be shared with Bristol or Somerset's Violence Reduction Unit - Safer Options.
-The VRU/Safer Options Education Inclusion Managers can advise and support settings to manage risk.
+- If the learner is at risk of CSE or there is intelligence which indicates that the child or peer group are at risk of CSE, Newman Catholic Trust will share information with Operation Topaz (the police).
+This information will support proactive activity to disrupt criminal activity in relation to sexual exploitation. - If the learner is at risk of CCE information should be shared with Bristol's Violence Reduction Unit Safer Options.
+The Safer Options Education Inclusion Managers can advise and support settings to manage risk.
 Targeted support maybe available to disrupt learners from getting involved with criminality. - Avon and Somerset Police share 'Missing persons' notifications (which a learner is reported missing from home or care) with education settings with a view to support them to take proactive action and reasonable adjustments in relation to behaviour management and achieving positive educational outcomes.
 These should be stored securely on the learner's Safeguarding/Child Protection file.

-Domestic Abuse
+14. Domestic Abuse

-Operation Encompass is a national operation where local police forces notify when the police are called to an incident of domestic abuse.
-Please note: Avon and Somerset have their own version of this and will notify education settings whenever they have responded to a domestic abuse incident.
+Operation Encompass is a national operation where local police forces notify when the police are called to an incident to domestic abuse.
+Avon and Somerset have their own version of this and will notify education settings whenever they have responded to a domestic abuse incident.
 This will enable the education setting to take proactive action and reasonable adjustments in relation to behaviour management and achieving positive educational outcomes.